privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v1.2/typedoc/domainobjs/classes/Ballot.md

 ▸ **hash**(): `bigint`

-Generate an hash of this ballot
+Generate a hash of this ballot

 #### Returns